Scalebound

 was an action role-playing game developed by PlatinumGames from 2013 until its cancellation in 2017.
-It was scheduled to be released in 2017 for Xbox One and Windows, but Microsoft Studios announced its cancellation in January 2017.
-In the game, players would assume control of Drew, who is accompanied by a dragon called Thuban.
+It was scheduled to be released in 2017 for Windows and Xbox One, but Microsoft Studios announced its cancellation in January 2017.
+In the game, players would assume control of Drew, and his dragon partner, Thuban.
 Players could use a variety of weapons to defeat enemies, and could issue commands to the dragon, which assisted players during battles.
 Unlike other games developed by PlatinumGames, the game was to put more focus on graphical qualities and the role-playing aspect instead of action.

 Gameplay

 Scalebound was an action role-playing game played in a third-person perspective, in which players assumed control of Drew, as he progressed through the world of Draconis.
 Players are accompanied by a dragon called Thuban, who would assist Drew throughout the game.
 Drew and Thuban are bonded together, and Thuban's death would cause Drew to die as well and vice versa.
 Thuban is usually controlled by artificial intelligence, but players can give commands to the dragon when performing attacks.
 Drew can enter the Dragon Link mode, allowing the player to directly control the dragon from his perspective.
 In this mode, the perspective would shift to first-person, and Drew is very vulnerable to attacks.
 There are three types of dragons, each with different characteristics.
 The three types can be blended together through the game's customization options and the dragon's abilities, appearances and armor can be modified by the player.
 The dragon can be ridden, though not in the beginning of the game, and they can perform a special elemental attack with the berserker mode.
 The player can upgrade abilities by using the gems that enemies dropped sometimes.

 In addition, players are equipped with melee weapons, such as swords and other ranged weapons.
 These weapons will eventually become degraded and lose their durability during combat.
 The game does not feature any crafting system, but players can obtain different weapons throughout the game.
 When encountering large enemies, players can swing to them and climb on them to perform attacks.
 Drew has a dragon arm, which can scan enemies for information, unleash pulse energy, and heal his dragon companion.
 The player can shapeshift into a half-dragon hybrid.
 When he shapeshifts, his abilities will be significantly strengthened.
 Players can gain skill points, which can be used to level-up Drew, by defeating enemies and taking care of Thuban like healing and assisting him in battle.
 Additional skill points would have given if players can defeat multiple enemies consecutively.
 The game featured a four-player co-operative multiplayer mode.